nikmeiser/cipp/docs/index.md

 ---

-## What is CIPP?
+## What is 'CIPP'?
 CIPP stands for 'Certified Information Privacy Professional'.
-It is an [accreditation](https://iapp.org/certify/cipp/) that is administered by the [International Assocation of Privacy Professionals](https://iapp.org/about/)
+It is an [accreditation](https://iapp.org/certify/cipp/) that is administered by the [International Assocation of Privacy Professionals (IAPP)](https://iapp.org/about/)

 ## About these docs
 These documents are used by me in October 2022 and based on the study guides published by the IAPP.
 There are four main accreditations that apply to different geographies -